annieconron/codingblog/posts/fourth_post.md

 ---
-title: Fourth Blog Post
+title: Object Arrays and Object Interaction
 publish_date: 2023-03-27
 disable_html_sanitization: true
 ---

-Last week I learnt about creating classes and making multiple objects from a class template.

 # Object Array

 This week I learnt about duplicating objects using an array, so I can create a single variable  and create a for loop to duplicate it.